f4mi/NotSkype/README.md

-DISCLAIMER: For transparency's sake (mainly because I don't want to take unfair credit for stuff): the research and testing here was done by me (as said and as you see in the video), I did end up using local LLMs to help me with building the websites based on that research and cleaning up/helping me with docs/pushing some stuff to GitHub, as I said in the video I don't know shit and I am pretty much learning on the fly.
+DISCLAIMER: For transparency's sake (mainly because I don't want to take unfair credit for stuff): the research and testing here was done by me (as you can see on www.f4mi.com on the video where we talk about this), I did end up using local LLMs to help me with building the websites based on that research and cleaning up/helping me with docs/pushing some stuff to GitHub, as I said in the video I don't know shit and I am pretty much learning on the fly.
 Some of them for some reason (which I mean, isn't that mysterious if you consider how the sausage is made) think they are Claude.
 So if you see Claude mentions here, that's why lol

 # SkypeUI